brittneypostma/devDocs/src/routes/blog/posts/react.md

 ### Components

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;React is built around this concept of reusable components.
 Components are intended to be small pieces that are put together to build a larger application, a lot like lego blocks.
 The components are created once and able to be pulled in anywhere they are needed.
 Components can even be reused in multiple applications.
 Frameworks like Material-UI have pre-styled components that can be put into any application.
 Some developers even have their own library or components that they like to use in their applications.
+There are 2 types of components in React, functional, sometimes called pure, or class components.
+We will dive into the differences between them a little later.
 <br/><br/>

 <p align="center" style="overflow-x: auto;">